ministryofjustice/hmpps-forge/form-engine/docs/validation-system.md

 })
 ```

-## Journey Path Traversal vs Submission
+### Concepts

+#### `type`
+All validation expressions are marked with `type: 'validation'` for identification during JSON parsing and processing.

+#### `when`
+The predicate expression that determines when validation should fail.
+This _often_ uses negative logic
+(with `.not.match()`) to check for invalid conditions rather than valid ones.
+This approach allows
+the system to identify and report specific validation failures.

+#### `message`
+The error message displayed to the user when validation fails.
+Should be clear, specific,
+and actionable, following accessibility guidelines and design system patterns.

+#### `submissionOnly`
+When `true`, this validation is only checked at final form submission, not during journey
+path traversal.
+This is essential for validations that:

+- Make external API calls (like username uniqueness checks)
+- Depend on data that may change between form steps
+- Are expensive to compute and shouldn't run repeatedly
+- Are time-dependent (like future date validations)

-The form engine validates that users can legitimately reach each step by re-running
+**Journey Path Traversal**: The form engine validates that users can legitimately reach each
-validations during journey path traversal.
-However, some validations (like external API calls)
-should not be re-checked during this process:
+step by re-running validations.
+Submission-only validations are excluded from this process
+to avoid blocking users with expensive or time-sensitive checks.

+#### `details`
+Optional metadata that provides additional context for error handling, particularly useful
+for composite fields where you need to specify which sub-component should be highlighted.

+Common patterns include:
+- `field: string` - Target a specific sub-field in composite components
+- `priority: number` - Prioritize certain errors
+- Custom data for specialized error processing

+## Validation Execution Context

+The form engine runs validation in two distinct contexts, each serving different purposes
+in ensuring form integrity and user experience.

 ### Journey Traversal Validation
+Occurs when the system verifies that users can legitimately reach each step:

-- Checks basic field requirements and format
+- Checks basic field requirements and format validation
-- Ensures user followed the correct path through the form
+- Ensures users followed the correct path through the form
 - Uses only validations where `submissionOnly` is false or undefined
+- Prevents expensive operations from blocking navigation

 ### Submission Validation
+Occurs during final form submission:

 - Runs ALL validation rules (both regular and submission-only)
-- Performs final checks before data is processed
+- Performs comprehensive checks before data processing
-- Includes expensive operations like uniqueness checks
+- Includes expensive operations like API calls and uniqueness checks

-## Examples
+## Common Patterns

 ### Basic Field Validation
 ```typescript